10 Gambits Every Chess Player Should Know: A Comprehensive Guide

 Warning:

-• Objectively unsound, but dangerous if the opponent isn’t well-prepared.
+Objectively unsound, but a killer if the opponent isn’t properly prepared.

 Honorable Mentions: